1stTshego/VarsityDegreeMatcher/README.md

 VarsityDegreeMatcher utilizes JavaScript for its frontend logic and relies on HTML and CSS for its user interface.
 Special thanks to [OpenAI](https://openai.com/) for providing language models that assisted in the development process.

----

-Feel free to customize this README template with additional information about your project, such as installation instructions, usage examples, or any other relevant details.